openquantumhardware/qick/firmware/README.md

 connect: RFDC -> axis register slice (optional, defaults) -> PFB readout ("interleaved input" checked)

 ### mux readout (`axis_pfb_readout_v3`) on 216:
-Same RFDC settings and connectivity as v2; this readout does not currently support dual-ADC systems (ZCU111, RFSoC4x2)
+Same RFDC settings and connectivity as v2; this readout always expects interleaved input, and for dual-ADC systems (ZCU111, RFSoC4x2) you need to use an axis combiner and `axis_reorder_iq_v1`

 BRAM: 8 tiles